 2010 (Freshman Season)

-Hull was a standout at Canon-McMillan HS, where he was coached by former Nittany Lion Guy Montecalvo.
+Hull was a standout at Canon-McMillan High School, where he was coached by former Nittany Lion Guy Montecalvo.
 Rivals.com rated Hull the nation's No. 7 outside linebacker prospect.
 He was one of five members of the Nittany Lions' 2010 recruiting class selected to play in the U.S. Army All-American Bowl that year.
-As a senior, he recorded 97 tackles in just seven games, rushing for 443 yards and seven touchdowns.
+As a senior, he recorded 97 tackles in just seven games and rushed for 443 yards and seven touchdowns.
 He led the WPIAL in rushing as a junior with more than 1,300 yards.
-Hull also was a three-year letterman in baseball and a team captain, a two-year letterman in wrestling, and a team captain, and was a member of the track and field team for one year.
+Hull also was a three-year letterman in baseball and a team captain, a two-year letterman in wrestling and a team captain, and was a member of the track and field team for one year.

 Full name is Michael Thomas Hull.
 He is the son of Tom and Donna Hull.
 He has an older brother, Joey Trivilino, and younger sister, Ashley.
 His father and uncle, John Hull (1970-71), are Penn State football lettermen.
 His father, a linebacker, lettered from 1971-73, helping the Nittany Lions to a superlative 33-3 record, including a 12-0 mark in 1973.
 He was drafted by the San Francisco 49ers and played for the 49ers and Green Bay Packers.
 Another uncle, Louis Kreznoski, played football at North Carolina State.
 During his free time, Mike enjoys playing tennis and golf and hanging out with friends.
 He is a finance major in the Smeal College of Business.
 Born May 25, 1991 in Ellwood City, Pa.